joshbooker/sqlOS-Scripter-Extract-Compare-Update/README.md

 - Clone this repo to a local directory
 - Open the directory in SOS
 - change paths and variables in `environment.bat`
-- in cmd terminal:
-  - execute `Creatdbs.cmd`
-- change DatabaseName in `/SQL/CreateDatabase.sqlcmd.sql`
-- execute `CreateDbs.cmd` again

-You now have two empty databases

-- open Entity.sql and execute on source database

-You now have a table called `Entity` in the source db

 - execute the following in cmd terminal
+  - `Createdbs.cmd`

+You now have two empty databases.

+- open `Entity.sql` and execute on source database

+You now have a table called `Entity` in the source db.

+- execute the following in cmd terminal
   - `extract.cmd`
   - `compare.cmd`

-This will create dacpacs and a delta script called `CompareUpdate_%UpdateVersion%.sqlcmd.sql` showing the diffenece in schema between the two dbs.
-Swell!
+This will create dacpacs and a delta script called `CompareUpdate_%UpdateVersion%.sqlcmd.sql` showing the diffenece in schema between the two dbs. **Swell!

+- execute the following in cmd terminal
+  - `update.cmd`

-- In cmd terminal, execute `update.cmd` to apply the delta script to the target db Now your databases are the same.
-Woot!
+This will apply the delta script to the target db.
+Now your databases are the same.  **Woot!

-- Open and execute `AlterTable.sql`
+- Open `AlterTable.sql` and execute on source database
-- Change UpdateVersion in `environment.bat`
+- Change UpdateVersion variable in `environment.bat`
-- Then execute the following in cmd terminal
+- execute the following in cmd terminal
   - `extract.cmd`
   - `compare.cmd`

-Now you should have a new delta update script
+Now you should have a new delta update script.

-- execute update.cmd to apply the script
+- execute the following in cmd terminal
+  - `update.cmd`

 Now you databases are the same again.